jarrenpatao/To-Do-List-Browser-SDK-Exercise-/README.md

-# react-app-typescript-fv1
+# TypeScript React App (To Do List)

 It is a single page application written using Create React App, Typescript, React Hooks, with full create, read, update, delete, search and filter functionality.
+Forked from https://github.com/albaitas/react-app-typescript-fv1

 ## Demo